XaVIopensource/XaVIopensource/XaVI_concepts.md

 * The `Datapath` of a CPU has some separate components.
 For XaVI: `RU`, `MU`, `AU`, `LU`, `SU`, `KU` and `CU` register, memory, arithmetic, logic, shift, konstant and conditional units, involved in instructions such as `MOVE`, `STORE`, `ADD`/`SUB`, `AND`/`XOR`, `LSR`/`ROLC`, `LD #1, R2` and `BRNZ` respectively.
 * Operations on these units are called _quarks_.
 They are the smallest processing operation.
 * A number of _quarks_ combine to form a _hadron_: the smallest possible instruction, performed within 1 processing clock cycle.
 An important constraint: there cannot be more than 1 type of quark in any hadron.
 You cannot use the `AU` hardware to do more than one thing at a time, for example.
 A hypothetical hadronic instruction such as `AND.NZ #4(R1), R2` can be broke down to (i) `RU` provides R1 and R2, (ii) `KU` provides '#4', (iii) `AU` provides 'R1+4', (iv) `MU` provides the contents of address `R1+4`, (v) `LU` performs the AND operation, (vi) `CU` decides whether the result will be stored in R2 based upon the state of the zero flag.
 The `SU` shift unit is not used.
 It would not be possible to change this hadron to `ADD.NZ #4(R1), R2` unless there was an additional adder within the datapath.
 This sets out the _maximum_ that a hadron could implement, irrespective of how these units are wired up (glued together).
 The CPU might support a conditional jumps but not conditional-ANDs.
-* A number of _hadrons_ can combine to for an _ion_.
+* A number of _hadrons_ can combine to form an _ion_.
 Every ion involves an instruction fetch and most ions will have only 1 hadron (irrelevant fact: Hydrogen H+ ion is a 1-hadron ion and Hydrogen is the most abundant element in the universe, accounting for about 75% of all matter).
 A multi-hadron ion is needed for an operation where 1 hardware unit is needed to do more than 1 thing.
 For example, a hypothetical `RETI` return-from-interrupt instruction pulls both the `PC` program count and `SF` status flags from memory.
 The `MU` cannot do both of these in the same processor cycle.
 * A number of _ions_ can combine to form a _molecule_.
 For example, a read-modify-write molecule might consist of the ions (i) disable interrupt, (ii) OR memory with register, (iii) store register to memory, and (iv) enable interrupts.
 This is , using the computing term 'atomic'

 Ultimately, processing is one long stream of _quarks_.
 Conventionally, a C compiler transforms C source code into such a stream, packaged up into _ions_.